 Note: This post was originally published in August, 2012 and was updated August, 2020.

-2 cups cornflakes (or enough to equal a 1/2 cup of cornflake crumbs)
+- 2 cups Cornflakes (or enough to make 1/2 cup of crumbs)

-Put your crumb mixture in a bag (I use a large ziploc bag).
-Moisten the chicken pieces with water.
-Put one or two chicken pieces at a time into the bag and shake to coat with the crumb mixture.
+- To use, put your crumb mixture in a bag (I use a large ziploc bag).
+Moisten chicken pieces with water.
+Put one or two chicken pieces at a time into the bake and shake to coat with the crumb mixture.
 Place the coated chicken pieces on a foil lined baking sheet.
 Bake at 400 degrees.
-Bone-in chicken should be baked for 45 minutes and boneless chicken for 20 minutes. (discard any remaining crumb mixture that has been in contact with raw chicken).
+Larger pieces will take about 30 to 40 minutes, and smaller pieces will take 20 to 30 minutes.